cambridge-ceu/csd3/docs/applications/ldsc.md

 python munge_sumstats.py --sumstats BMI.txt --a1 Tested_Allele --a2 Other_Allele --merge-alleles w_hm3.snplist --out BMI --a1-inc
 ```

-Note the munging procedure requests large resources and will be terminated by CSD3, so we better test with a slurm job instead.
+Note the munging procedure requests large resources and will be terminated by CSD3, so we better test with a SLURM job instead.

 ## Analysis